 Do you know why is there a huge hole in the wall?
 I do!

-I was quite intrigued about that giant whole in the wall of the biggest building of LX FACTORY, so I started chatting with one of the many stores owner`s there ( Guiri Insider travel tip: Talk to the locals, ask questions.
+I was quite intrigued about that giant hole in the wall of the biggest building of LX FACTORY, so I started chatting with one of the many stores owners`s there ( Guiri Insider travel tip: Talk to the locals, ask questions.
 They are usually very keen on helping and sharing the knowledge and you can learn pretty cool things!).
 She told me the story of the place, that it opened for the public only 8 years ago, and told me about the hole.

 This building was the headquarter of a print industry.
 When they build the printers, they were put together inside, from pieces, but when everything closed and they had to vacant the building, they noticed that it was too complicated to disassemble them.
 They had to take them off the building in one piece.
 But they would not fit through the stairs or the elevator.
 Nor through the windows, for that matter.
 So they had to open a hole in the wall to take all the printers off the building, which is now occupied by workspaces, co-working companies and cultural spaces for all kinds of arts.
 And they left the hole as a testimony of the history of the place.
 Pretty cool, uh?